 The word Hindu is of Persian origin, meaning ’people from the Indus’.
 Nowadays, however, it refers to followers of Hinduism as a religion.
-This religion has no founder, but is rooted in the Vedas (from the Sanskrit vid: to know) – a collection of doctrines, which arose among the Aryans, a Middle East tribe, who invaded the Indus Valley around 1500 B.C.
+Unlike other world religions, Hinduism has no founder, but is rooted in the Vedas (from the Sanskrit vid: to know) – a collection of doctrines, which arose among the Aryans, a Middle East tribe, who invaded the Indus Valley around 1500 B.C.

-There is a huge difference in the way that a philosopher and a farmer interprets and performs his religion, and Hinduism is so capacious that the business man of today can also find a meaning in it.
-For the major part of Hindus, their religion and their daily life are entwined to an extent, that Hinduism is best described as a way of life as well as a religion.
+There is a huge difference in the way that a philosopher and a farmer will interpret and perform his religion, and Hinduism is so capacious that the business man of today can also find a meaning in it.
+For the major part of Hindus, their religious belief and the daily life are intertwined to an extent, that Hinduism is best described as a way of life as well as a religion.

 The Hindu caste system

 Originally, the Brahmins made rules for the righteous way of life for the four castes.
-Naturally, they placed themselves in the uppermost caste, Brahman, claiming that they originated from the mouth of the god Brahma, the creator of the Universe.
-(See paragraph ‘The most important Hindu gods’.)
-Today, not all Brahmins are scholars, but include persons from other trades, e.g. farmers.
+Naturally, they placed themselves in the uppermost caste, Brahman, claiming that they originated from the mouth of the god Brahma, the creator of the Universe (see caption Hindu deities).
+Today, not all Brahmins are scholars, but include persons from other trades, including farmers.

 The second caste, Kshatriya (in Nepal called Chhetri), were said to originate from Brahma’s arms.
 Traditionally, members of this caste were warriors, whose duties included protecting the country against invaders.
-In today’s society, they often occupy high posts in the armed forces and in the police, as government officials, but the caste also includes traders and others.
+In today’s society, they often occupy high posts in the armed forces and in the police, or as government officials, but the caste also includes traders and others.

 Outside the caste system are dalit – ‘the untouchables’, or, as they are termed by the Indian government, ‘the scheduled caste’.
 They perform ’unclean’ work, such as refuse disposal and dealing with dead people or animals, including cremation and leather work.
 In principle, all non-Hindus are dalit, including Christians, Muslims, Indian tribal peoples, and tourists.